 Exchange-Traded Funds (ETFs): Like mutual funds, ETFs are a collection of securities like stocks and bonds.
 A key difference is that they trade like stocks on an exchange.
 Similar to mutual funds, when you buy an ETF, you’re buying shares of the overall fund rather than actual shares of the individual securities.
 Compared to regular mutual funds their management fees may be lower.
 As with a mutual fund, read the fund’s prospectus thoroughly before you invest.

 Money Market Funds: Money market funds are generally lower risk and tend to invest only in fixed-income securities.
 Money market funds may be a good bet if you want to put money away for a rainy day and still see some growth on it.
 As with any other investment, there is still a degree of risk.

 Certificates of Deposit (CDs): If you’re looking for an even safer option than a money market fund, a bank CD might be for you.
 Typically issued by banks, a CD is a fixed deposit that the bank will hold for an agreed length of time in return for a competitive rate of interest.
 CD’s are insured by the FDIC, so they’re very safe if you stay within the coverage limits, but your returns will be comparatively low.

 Ask questions.
 Lots of them.

 There’s no substitute for good advice.
-Now that you’re armed with a little knowledge, you may want to talk to a financial advisor to help you create a sound investment strategy that fits your financial goals and needs.
+Now that you’re armed with a little knowledge, you may want to talk to a financial professional to help you create a sound investment strategy that fits your financial goals and needs.
 They’ll be able to point you in the right direction.

 You should consider the investment objectives, risks, and charges and expenses of mutual funds or ETFs carefully before investing.
 The prospectuses/prospectus summaries contain this and other information, which can be obtained by contacting your local representative.
 Please read the information carefully before investing